The kitchen is one of the most unique and important parts of a home.

 While the ideal feng shui practice is to have a door as demarcating different spaces allows for better management of energy residing in different spaces (especially when the kitchen has strong fire energy), it is not absolutely necessary.

-However, having the kitchen sharing the same space as in the illustrated diagram examples used in this article is not recommended at all from a feng shui point of view.
+However, having the kitchen sharing the same space with other living areas as in the illustrated diagram examples used in this article is not recommended at all from a feng shui point of view.

 Saying that, it is a common catch-phrase in feng shui circles to mention that single homeowners will have difficulties finding a marriage partner if there is no door to the kitchen.